akhan2255/RecurveCPP/README.md

   <img src="https://raw.githubusercontent.com/recardona/Recurve/recardona/dpocl-parsing/img/icon.png" width="150" align="left"/>
 </p>

-Recurve is a decompositional planner; i.e. a planning system that combines *hierarchical reasoning* as discussed in hierarchical task networks (HTNs) and *least-commitment refinement reasoning* as discussed in partial-order causal link planning.
+Recurve is a decompositional planner; i.e. a planning system that combines *hierarchical reasoning* as discussed in hierarchical task networks (HTNs) and *least-commitment refinement reasoning* as discussed in partial-order causal link (POCL) planning.
 For details on the decompositional planning process, [consult this paper](http://www.research.ed.ac.uk/portal/files/18535716/Young_Pollack_ET_AL_1994_Decomposition_and_Casuality_in_Partial_Order_Planning.pdf).
 More details for this section are forthcoming.

 Recurve is a variant of the [versatile heuristic partial order planner](http://www.tempastic.org/vhpop/) originally developed by [Håkan L. S. Younes](http://www.cs.cmu.edu/~lorens/).